-“The Perfect Mid-Week Meal For Busy Homecooks”
+The Perfect Mid-Week Meal For Busy Homecooks

-In our house, this is one of those staples we’ll prepare once or twice a month becuse it’s so easy to make, provides a balanced meal and everyone enjoys it.
+In our house, this is one of those staples we’ll prepare once or twice a month because it’s so easy to make, provides a balanced meal and everyone enjoys it.
 It’s also very adaptable and depending on what you have on hand, you can substitute ingredients to make it your own.

-We’ve added carrots, leeks, fennel, Brussel sprouts and they all add to the dish.
+We’ve added carrots, leeks, fennel, Brussels sprouts and they all add to the dish.
 What’s especially delicious about this dish is the crispy skin that’s seasoned with salt, pepper and any additional seasoning you may happen to enjoy.

 Simple Roasted Chicken Thighs and Vegetables Recipe

-8 pieces chicken, bone in and skin on
+- 8 pieces chicken bone in and skin on

-Spray olive oil
+- spray olive oil

-1 large onion, cut up into pieces
+- 1 large onion cut up into pieces

-2 tablespoons extra virgin olive oil
+- 2 tablespoons olive oil extra virgin

-1 cup Kalamata olives
+- 1 cup Kalamata olives

-Salt & pepper, to taste
+- salt & pepper to taste

 For the Tomatoes

-3 fresh tomatoes
+- 3 fresh tomatoes

-1 tablespoon butter
+- 1 tablespoon butter

-Spray olive oil
+- spray olive oil

-Preheat the oven to 375ºF
+- Preheat the oven to 375ºF

-Line a roasting pan or backing pan with aluminum foil.
+- Line a roasting pan or backing pan with aluminum foil.
 You don't need the foil for the recipe to work and some of you may say it's not necessary but we find it helps with clean up and that's always a good thing.

-Spray the foil with a little olive oil and add your chicken thighs skin side up.
+- Spray the foil with a little olive oil and add your chicken thighs skin side up.

-Season the chicken with salt and pepper.
+- Season the chicken with salt and pepper.
 If you have some other favorite seasonings, add them too.

 - In a large bowl, add the onions, potatoes and any other vegetables you're going to roast with the chicken.
 Add the 2 tablespoons of olive oil, season with salt and pepper and coat the vegetables.
 Place these veggies on the tray with chicken in one layer.

-Add the olives and put the baking pan in the oven for approximately 1 hour.
+- Add the olives and put the baking pan in the oven for approximately 1 hour.

-If I have cherry tomatoes, I might just cut them in half and roast them with the chicken and other vegetable.
+- If I have cherry tomatoes, I might just cut them in half and roast them with the chicken and other vegetable.
 Instead, I cut the fresh tomatoes in half, placed them in a baking dish that I greased the bottom with butter.
 I sprayed the tomatoes with a little spray olive oil and seasoned them with salt and pepper.